 Best for Easy Preparation: Nestle Hot Cocoa Fat-Free Rich Milk Chocolate Hot Cocoa Mix

 Contains artificial sweeteners

-If the mix you’re using is able to be made with water or milk, using water will yield a lower calorie and lower fat (depending on the type of milk you have) final product, so if you’re watching your weight, keep this in mind.
+If the mix you’re using is able to be made with water or milk, using water will yield a lower-calorie and lower-fat (depending on the type of milk you have) final product, so if that's important to you, keep this in mind.
 Whole milk will provide the richest hot chocolate, and skim milk (or water) will be on the opposite end of the spectrum; 2 percent is a solid middle-ground option.
 You can also get creative and play around using different types of alternative milk (whether your go-to is almond, oat, soy, etc.)—just remember it will slightly alter the nutritional information, consistency, and hot chocolate mix flavor.